What Are the Three Types of Product Defects in Nebraska?

 - Gathering proof of purchase and product identification information

-The discovery process often reveals crucial information about what manufacturers knew and when.
+The discovery process often reveals crucial information about what manufacturers knew and when they knew it.
 Internal company documents, testing records, and prior complaint files can demonstrate that manufacturers were aware of dangers but failed to address them adequately.
+This evidence can be particularly powerful in establishing liability and supporting claims for punitive damages in cases of egregious conduct.

 Types of Product Defects: Multiple Defects in One Product

 Many dangerous products contain multiple types of defects simultaneously.
 For instance, a medical device might have a design flaw, manufacturing inconsistencies, and inadequate warnings.
-When multiple defects exist, plaintiffs can pursue claims based on all applicable theories of liability.
+When multiple defects exist, plaintiffs can pursue claims based on all applicable theories of liability, strengthening their overall case and increasing the likelihood of recovery.

 💡 Pro Tip: Don’t assume your case involves only one type of defect.
 An experienced product liability attorney can identify all potential defects and pursue every available legal theory to maximize your compensation.